vikaskumareinstein/facial-recognition/README.md

 **********************************************************************
 For the initial setup of raspberry pi(3/3B+/4) read the `prerequisites.txt` and then install the dependency as written in `dependencies.txt`.After installing all the dependencies run the terminal and put your compressed image(whatsapp compression works better->70-100KB images) in the dataset folder with you name as the name of the folder.

-Now run these in your terminal: for training on your image-`python3 encode_faces.py --dataset dataset --encodings encodings.pickle --detection-method hog` using hog detection method. for running the script and detecting your image in live video stream -`python3 pi_face_recognition.py --cascade haarcascade_frontalface_default.xml --encodings encodings.pickle`
+** git clone the repository in any folder,unzip it and then navigate to `/facial-recognition/` Now run these in your terminal: for training on your image-`python3 encode_faces.py --dataset dataset --encodings encodings.pickle --detection-method hog` using hog detection method. for running the script and detecting your image in live video stream -`python3 pi_face_recognition.py --cascade haarcascade_frontalface_default.xml --encodings encodings.pickle`